squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 {{{
 .
 .SH COPYRIGHT
+.PP
+ * Copyright (C) 1996-2014 The Squid Software Foundation and contributors *
+ * Squid software is distributed under GPLv2+ license and includes
+ * contributions from numerous individuals and organizations.
+ * Please see the COPYING and CONTRIBUTORS files for details.
+.PP
 This program and documentation is copyright to the authors named above.
 .PP
 Distributed under the GNU General Public License (GNU GPL) version 2 or later (GPLv2+).